Otto von Below: Western Front

 In February 1918, Below was brought back to the Western Front to command the new 17th Army for the Kaiserschlacht Offensive.
 Below was expected to overrun Arras during March 1918 in a repeat of Caporetto; his inability to do so led to the failure of the German campaign to capture the Somme that same month.
 Attacking the stronger, better prepared British Third Army, he had less success than forces further south facing the British Fifth Army.

 In January 1918, he made the following revolutionary proposal to Ludendorff: "Forget about the offensive and shorten the front lines as much as necessary; build Panzers throughout all of 1918 and, with your Panzer squadrons, break through all the way to the Channel coast in the Spring of 1919".
 Below briefly commanded the 1st Army.
 Shortly before the war's end, Below was involved in preparations for a possible final battle on German territory (Home Defense Forces West).

 Awards

 Below was awarded the Pour le Mérite on 16 February 1915 "for outstanding leadership and distinguished military planning and successful operations", and the Oakleaves (signifying a second award) on 27 April 1917.
 Below was also awarded the Order of the Black Eagle on 1 November 1917 and the Iron Cross, 1st and 2nd class.

 Post-war

 Below retired in 1919.
 A post-war attempt by the Allies to try him as a war criminal failed.
-Otto von Below died on 9 March 1944 in Friedland, Lower Saxony.
+Otto von Below died on 9 March 1944 in Besenhausen near Göttingen.

 Family

-Below was the cousin of Fritz von Below, another German commander during the war.
+Below was a cousin of Fritz von Below, another German commander during the war.
 The two Generals are often confused.